geosolutions-it/MapStore2/docs/developer-guide/integrations/users/ldap.md

 ### Assigning roles

-In the `ldap.properties` you can setup how to assign roles to various users the roles and groups.
+In the `ldap.properties` you can setup how to assign roles to various users and groups.
-MapStore has only two roles. `USER` and `ADMIN`.
-The default `geostore-spring-security-ldap.xml` included in MapStore using the `ldap` profile will look for the `ROLE_ADMIN` in the LDAP sub-tree filtered by the `ldap.roleFilter` property.
+MapStore has only two roles: `USER` and `ADMIN`.
+The default `geostore-spring-security-ldap.xml`, included in MapStore using the `ldap` profile, will look for the `ROLE_ADMIN` in the LDAP sub-tree filtered by the `ldap.roleFilter` property.
 If the user belongs to this group, it is assigned the ADMIN role, otherwise the USER role.

-From the recent of `geostore-spring-security-ldap.xml` you can customize the role assignment by editing some special `ldap.properties` file.
+From the `geostore-spring-security-ldap.xml` you can customize the role assignment by editing some special `ldap.properties` file.

 * `ldap.rolePrefix` is the prefix used for the roles in the LDAP tree.
 By default it is `ROLE_`.
 * `ldap.adminRole` is the role name that assigns the ADMIN role.
 By default it is `ROLE_ADMIN`.